Since the creation of the world’s first ETF in Canada in 1990, ETFs have become very popular for their low-cost, diversified investment offerings.

 As an automated investing solution, the robo-advisor will only require some personal details about you such as your investment objective and risk tolerance.
 You can then proceed to fund your account and allow the robo-advisor to do its magic.

-Unlike with discount brokerage, the robo-advisor will handle the investing and rebalancing automatically on your behalf while you focus on other things.
+Unlike discount brokerage, the robo-advisor will handle the investing and rebalancing automatically on your behalf while you focus on other things.

 Overall, a robo-advisor is a low-cost and hassle-free alternative to buying and selling XGRO in Canada.